lakesoul-io/LakeSoul/website/docs/03-Usage Docs/05-flink-cdc-sync.md

 ## Precautions
 1. A table in MySQL must have a primary key, and tables without a primary key are currently not supported;
 2. The DDL change currently supports adding a column at the end, or deleting a column in the middle; the default value of a new column currently only supports `null`, and LakeSoul will automatically add a `null` value to the column when reading old data; the deleted column , LakeSoul will automatically filter this column when reading;
-3. The TIME type in MySQL corresponds to the LongType type in LakeSoul, as there is no TIME data type in Spark and Debezium resolves the TIME type to the current value in milliseconds from 00:00:00.
+3. The TIME type in MySQL corresponds to the LongType type in LakeSoul, as there is no TIME data type in Spark and Debezium resolves the TIME type to the current value in microseconds from 00:00:00.
 Therefore, this is consistent with Debezium;
 4. The TIMESTAMP and DATETIME types in MySQL are stored as UTC TIME ZOME values in LakeSoul to avoid time zone resolution issues; When reading, you just need to specify the time zone and it can be parsed according to the specified time zone.
 So it is necessary to correctly fill in the server_time_zone parameter when starting the FLINK CDC task.